-It's the 36th London Marathon in just a few days and runners have their game-face on.
+It's the next London Marathon in just a few days and runners have their game-face on.

-But even with all that preparation, most runners expect to hit the wall at some point during the 26.2 mile run.
+But even with all that preparation, most runners expect to hit the wall at some point during the run.

 For those not in the know, the wall is both a physical and mental barrier – your brain telling you that you can't keep going, your legs feeling like lead and your joints begging you to stop.

 Received wisdom is that the wall comes in at around mile 16/17 and can last for a couple of miles until runners shake it off for the final furlong.

 But according to online athlete community Strava, the toughest point tends to be mile 25, when the pace dropped by an average of 18 per cent on the rest of the run.
 With weary legs and depleted energy levels, it took runners an average of 9:50 minutes to cover the distance.

 Mile three tended to be the fastest, with runners completing it in an average of 8:05 minutes.